Future Proof Your Marketing Operations: Save your spot here.

 • Purchase a product or service

-Once you have an understanding of which work and where, you’ll be well on your way to accelerating your sales funnel.
+Once you understand which CTA will work and where, you’ll be well on your way to accelerating your sales funnel.
 And you’ll encourage customers to move right along the buyer’s journey.

-This might just be the king of all CTAs ( and the most commonly used).
+The “Learn more” might just be the king of all CTAs (and the most commonly used).
 It’s an effective way to build brand awareness and draw new visitors to your site.
-But it can also be used to pull them in to dive deeper into your information from your landing page or home page.
-Plus, they can be used in a variety of placements to connect to the user.
+But you can also use it to pull them in to dive deeper into information from your landing page or home page.
+Plus, you can use them in a variety of placements to connect to the user.

-These gentle CTAs let your audience know that you are willing to provide them with more information about your brand.
-It creates the understanding that you aren’t expecting them to buy right off the bat.
-It shows them that you respect them as a customer and want them to have the information they need before making a purchase decision.
+These gentle CTAs let your audience know you are willing to provide more information about your brand.
+They create the understanding that you aren’t expecting them to buy right off the bat.
+Plus, they show you respect them as potential customers and want them to have the information they need before making a purchase decision.

-While phrases like “learn more” and “read more” are short, sweet, and to the point, there are ways to mix up the word choices.
-Some examples include:
+Although phrases like “learn more” and “read more” are short, sweet, and to the point, there are other ways to mix up the word choices:

 • “Yes, I want to know more”